fuzzygroup/vending_machine/readme.md

 3. If you don't have a Ruby development environment then there is an accompanying screencast which illustrates the functionality as a .mp4 file.
 4. If you are running it then cd into your cloned repo and then run **ruby vending_machine.rb**
 5. Tests can be run with

+## About the Screencast

+If you watch the screencast, you'll notice 1 bug where the cancel routine failed to update the customer's wallet with the money.
+That has been fixed but I did not re-record the screencast since I actually, except for that one thing, had a good recording.
+This was due to two lines that hadn't been implemented but are now in place.
+This is also illustrated in the screenshot cancel.png in the repo which shows the overall flow and the money returning to the customer's wallet.